FernandoGomez/CodeTest/README.md

 3. Then start the dotnet core app the way you normally would.

 # Notes
-The app might have an issue connecting to the database, as I'm using Microsoft's Secret Manager.
+The app will have an issue connecting to the database, as I'm using Microsoft's Secret Manager.

 To use this, run: